Mantonherre/Ports-360/README.md

 Add `smartport.local` to `/etc/hosts` pointing to `127.0.0.1` to access the stack through Traefik using HTTPS.

+Traefik exposes the internal services under distinct path prefixes:

+- `/api/*` forwards to the Context Adapter
+- `/db/*` forwards to the Timeseries Writer
+- `/gql/*` forwards to the Twin Core

+These prefixes are stripped, so the backends keep their original routes such as `/health` or `/metrics`.

 All passwords are defined in `infra/.env`.
 Duplicate `infra/.env.example` and adjust values before running the stack.